Thrombocytopenia (Low Platelet Count) (cont.)

 What are the symptoms of thrombocytopenia?

 In many instances, thrombocytopenia may have no symptoms, especially if mild, and it can be detected only incidentally on routine blood work done for other reasons.
+However, the symptoms and signs of thrombocytopenia may include:

 Find out what women really need.